2pir2/TreeHack2025/README.md

 # TreeHack2025 Repository
+## This project wins the first place in the Web3 track for The Best AI Agent.
+WoW!!
 Welcome to the TreeHack2025 Team1 project on web3!
 This repository contains various tools and models developed during TreeHack 2025 to analyze and predict Ethereum (ETH) prices using machine learning.

 ## Introduction